-For information related to services and resources for veterans at St. Thomas, visit the university’s Veteran Resources website.
+Information related to services and resources for veterans at St. Thomas can be viewed on the university’s Veteran Resources website.

 He was the father of Dr. Thomas Hodgson, Athletics, and adjunct professor in the College of Applied Professional Studies.

 Nearly 40 seniors contributed to CILCE’s programs during 2011-12.